Sider Enterprise Database Guide

 - catpost: 4 GB of RAM, 100 GB of storage

-In most cases, starting with three databases on a computer with 16 GB of RAM and 200 GB of storage or less is enough.
+In most cases, starting with two databases on a computer with 16 GB of RAM and 200 GB of storage or less is enough.

 The database configurations are given through